Frontiers of chaotic advection

-Lagrangian features of 3D unsteady flows are exemplified by way of a simple yet realistic flow: the time-periodic flow inside a 3D square cylinder $[r,\theta,z]=[0,1]\times[0,2\pi]\times[-1,1]$ \cite{Malyuga2002,Michel2004}.
-The fluid is set in motion via time-periodic repetition of a sequence of piecewise steady translations (``forcing steps'') of the endwalls with unit velocity $U=1$ and relative wall displacement $D=L/R$ ($L$ and $R$ are physical wall displacement and cylinder radius, respectively) by prescribed forcing protocols.
-Figure~\ref{Configuration}(a) gives a schematic of the flow configuration; forcing protocols are specified below and are composed of the forcing steps indicated by the arrows.
-Highly-viscous flow conditions are assumed such that transients during switching between forcing steps are negligible (i.e., $T_\nu/T_{step}\ll 1$, with $T_\nu=R^2/\nu$ the viscous time scale and $T_{step}$ the duration of one forcing step).
+Lagrangian features of 3D unsteady flows are exemplified by way of a simple yet realistic fluid flow: the time-periodic flow inside a 3D square cylinder $[r,\theta,z]=[0,1]\times[0,2\pi]\times[-1,1]$ \cite{Malyuga2002,Michel2004}.
+The fluid is set in motion via time-periodic repetition of a sequence of piecewise steady translations (``forcing steps'') of the end-walls with unit velocity $U=1$ and relative wall displacement $D=L/R$ ($L$ and $R$ are physical wall displacement and cylinder radius, respectively) by prescribed forcing protocols.
+Figure~\ref{Configuration}(a) shows a schematic of the flow configuration; forcing protocols are specified below and are composed of the forcing steps indicated by the arrows.
+Highly-viscous flow conditions are assumed such that transients during switching between forcing steps are negligible (i.e., $T_\nu/T_{step}\ll 1$, with $T_\nu=R^2/\nu$ the viscous time-scale and $T_{step}$ the duration of one forcing step).
 Under this premise the internal flow consists of piecewise steady flows that are each governed by the non-dimensional steady Navier--Stokes and continuity equations, Eq.~\eqref{E1'}, $ Re~\xvec{u}\cdot\nabla \xvec{u} =-\nabla p +\nabla^{2}\xvec{u}$, $\xvec{\nabla}\cdot\xvec{u}=0. $ Non-dimensionalization follows from substitution of the scaling $\xvec{x} = R\xvec{x}'$, $\xvec{u} = U\xvec{u}'$ and $p=Pp'$ in Eq.~\eqref{NS0}, with primes indicating dimensionless variables (omitted above for brevity).
 The characteristic pressure is given by $P=\mu U/R^2$ and ensues from assuming laminar flow conditions dominated by a force balance between viscous forces and pressure gradient.
 Thus the Reynolds number appears before the inertial term and parameterizes perturbation of the Stokes limit.